Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 ````
 Need to fix the code because of the conflicts

-**Fork is created by the collaborator profile**, then clone the file and work locally, then push it again to github, then create the pull request
+**Fork is created by the collaborator profile**, then clone the file and work locally, then push it again to github, then create the pull request, clic on compare across forks, and select the proyect